Get Answers to Your Questions

 When I type, everyone in the session follows me.
 How do I code without disrupting others?

-This happens because when you join a session, you’re added to a group in which there can be only one driver.
-To code without disrupting others, switch to the Coding Alone mode by turning off the Shared Cursor toggle in the browser or clicking the “Edit on your own” link in the CodeTogether view in your IDE.
+When you join a session, you’re added to a room in which there can be only one driver.
+To code without disrupting others, double-click Go to a personal room from the Coding Rooms node in the CodeTogether view.
+Alternatively, you can turn off the Shared Cursor toggle if you joined from a browser.

 How do I rejoin a group?